greenboxal/doggohub/MAINTENANCE.md

 monthly releases][rel-sec].

-We encourage everyone to run the latest stable release to ensure that you can easily upgrade to the most secure and feature-rich GitLab experience.
+We encourage everyone to run the latest stable release to ensure that you can easily upgrade to the most secure and feature-rich DoggoHub experience.
 In order to make sure you can easily run the most recent stable release, we are working hard to keep the update process simple and reliable.